ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 In Ray, actor requires 1 CPU to be scheduled, and once it is created, it occupies 0 CPU.
 Since the placement group has a reserved ``{"CPU": 1, "GPU" 1}`` bundle, the actor can be scheduled onto this bundle.
-After the previous actor is created, we have remaining ``{"CPU": 1, "GPU": 1}`` from this bundle because actor uses 0 CPU.
+After the previous actor is created, we have remaining ``{"CPU": 1, "GPU": 1}`` from this bundle because the actor uses 0 CPU.
 Let's create another actor to this bundle.
 This time we explicitly specify actor requires 1 CPU.

 .. tabbed:: Python